MukongKingsly/MukongKingsly/README.md

 - 👨‍💻 All of my projects are available at [https://www.mukongking.com](https://www.mukongking.com)

-- 💬 Ask me about **React, TypeScript, React Native, Firebase, MongoDB, Node.js**
+- 💬 Ask me about **React, TypeScript, React Native, Firebase, Node.js**

 - 📫 How to reach me **mukongking@gmail.com**